contao/contao/core-bundle/DEPRECATED.md

 The `ModuleLoader` class is no longer used and only kept for reasons of backwards compatibility.
 It is deprecated and will be removed in Contao 5.0.
-If you need to obtain a list of installed bundles, use the kernel instead:
+Use the container parameter `kernel.bundles` instead:

 ```php
 global $kernel;